Excellency: The Netherlands

 Members of the cabinet of the Netherlands (prime minister, deputy prime minister(s), other ministers, and state secretaries), but also honorary ministers of state, are entitled to the style of "His/Her Excellency".

 The style is also used for the executive officers of the Dutch royal court (great officers of the Royal House, hofmarschall, equerries), governors of the constituent countries of the Kingdom of the Netherlands (Aruba, Curaçao, and Sint Maarten), ambassadors (both foreign ambassadors in the Netherlands and Dutch ambassadors to other countries), judges of the International Court of Justice, and flag- and general officers of three-star rank and above (generals, lieutenant-generals, lieutenant-admirals, and vice-admirals).

 Moreover, within the Catholic Church in the Netherlands, the (arch-)bishops and (pro-)nuntia are referred to as "His Most Reverend Excellency" (i.e. in Dutch as Zijne Hoogwaardige Excellentie).

 Nigeria

 The president of Nigeria and vice-president of Nigeria share the style "His/Her Excellency" with the various governors and their deputies of the country's regional states as well as their wives.

-Pakistan

-The prime minister of Pakistan and the president of Pakistan, are both referred to as "His/Her Excellency".